kubernetes-sigs/kind/site/content/docs/user/networking-scenarios.md

 By default, KIND uses its own CNI plugin, **Kindnet**, that install the corresponding routes and iptables rules on the cluster nodes.

+## Services

+[Kubernetes Services](https://kubernetes.io/docs/concepts/services-networking/service/) are an abstract way to expose an application running on a set of Pods as a network service.

+The are different types of Services:

+* Cluster IP
+* NodePort
+* LoadBalancer
+* Headless
+* ExternalName

+In Linux hosts, you can access directly the Cluster IP address of the services just adding one route to the configured **serviceSubnet** parameters via any of the nodes that belong to the cluster, so there is no need to use NodePort or LoadBalancer services.

 ## Multiple clusters

 As we explained before, all KIND clusters are sahring the same docker network, that means that all the cluster nodes have direct connectivity.